SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/Databases/Indexing_database/Migrating_from_Elasticsearch_to_Opensearch.md

 # Migrating from Elasticsearch to OpenSearch

-Follow the below-mentioned instructions to migrate data from Elasticsearch 6.8.22 to OpenSearch 2.11.1.
+From DataMiner 10.4.4/10.5.0 onwards<!-- RN 37994 -->, a tool is available that allows you to migrate from Elasticsearch 6.8.22 to OpenSearch 2.11.1.

+To use this tool, follow the instructions below:

 1. [Take a snapshot of the Elasticsearch 6.8.22 cluster](#take-a-snapshot-of-the-elasticsearch-6822-cluster).